I’ve owned my home for a long time now.

 But, unlike all of the other times I had called, this time I was able to confirm that the process had been completed,

-In fact, I was given the FedEx tracking number that the last of the documents to be signed were sent in, and you know what…
+In fact, I was given the FedEx tracking number that the last of the documents to be signed was sent in, and you know what…

 It actually was done when someone said it was!!!!

-It’s scheduled to be delivered on Monday November 17, so we’ll see how long it now takes to wrap everything up and see the new payments reflected on my statement.
+It’s scheduled to be delivered on Monday, November 17, so we’ll see how long it now takes to wrap everything up and see the new payments reflected on my statement and if it triggers the automatic removal of private mortgage insurance.

 Were you adversely affected by the housing crash?
 Have you ever tried to get assistance using any of these programs?
 Tell everyone your experience –as you can see I’ve got a ton of experience and I want to know about yours!